mahaloz/ike/src/2_operating_systems/introduction.md

 exists a space for kernel things called the **kernel space**.

 So you launch Minecraft, and load into your favorite world.
 You are in the user space.
-But now, you move your mouse so that your view in Minecraft rotates -- you have now brefily entered kernel space.
+But now, you move your mouse so that your view in Minecraft rotates -- you have now briefly entered kernel space.
 Why?
 Because hardware caused something called an `interrupt`, which in the god analogy is equivalent to praying to god for god for a brief blessing of power.